Corotoman

 Corotoman was a 17th and 18th century plantation on the Rappahannock River in Lancaster County, Virginia, United States.
-Corotoman was the residence of Robert Carter I (1662/63 – 4 August 1732), a colonial Governor of Virginia and one of the wealthiest men in the British colonies in North America.
+Corotoman was the residence of Robert Carter I (1662/63 – 4 August 1732), a colonial Governor of Virginia and one of the wealthiest men in the Thirteen Colonies of North America.
 Corotoman was located on a point overlooking the Rappahannock River, and flanked by Carter's Creek and Corrotoman River to its east and west respectively.

 History

 Earliest inhabitants

 Corotoman was first inhabited by the Cuttatwomen Native American tribe several hundred years before the arrival of English colonists to Lancaster County, Virginia.

 John Carter I

 John Carter I, the patriarch of the Carter family of Virginia, purchased and settled Corotoman between 1652 and 1653.
 Carter developed and improved the lands into a plantation and constructed the first structures on the property before his death in 1669.
-Carter's mansion, known as the "Old House", was built in the traditional 17th century hall-parlor plan with a porch chamber.
+Carter's mansion, known as the "Old House", was built in the typical 17th century hall-parlor plan with a porch chamber.